Main characters (entire play)

 That poor man, they're going to eat him alive!

-- Token White: Invoked.
+- Token White: Enforced.
 The casting specifically calls for nonwhite actors to play all the other principals and a specifically Caucasian actor to play King George.
-While the rest of the soundtrack is a fusion of hip-hop, R&B, and soul, King George's numbers are slick, processed Britpop, sort of like if Simon Cowell were managing The Beatles.
+While the rest of the soundtrack is a fusion of hip-hop, R&B, and soul, King George's numbers are more Britpop, sort of like if Simon Cowell were managing The Beatles.
 This reinforces the idea that the Colonies and the old country have grown too far apart.

-- Villain Love Song: "You'll Be Back", on an international scale (see Yandere, below, for details).
+- Villain Love Song: "You'll Be Back" is him declaring his love on an international scale by declaring his intention to murder (see Yandere, below, for details).

 - Won the War, Lost the Peace: Seems to think this will happen to the United States after they win the Revolutionary War.
 He's wrong, of course.